 Know Your Credit

 Find your FICO, also known as your credit score.
 Even if you have excellent credit, it is to your benefit to find out exactly what your credit score is.
 It will determine what loan rates you qualify for, which translates into how much interest you will pay during the period of your loan/lease.
 Most people don't know their score and usually are afraid to find out.
 However, if you have bad credit, it is much better to know it before you're trying to negotiate a low payment at the dealer.
 You never know though — you might be pleasantly surprised by your credit score.
-Check your Experian Score and Report.
+Get your FICO score and Experian report.

 An example of how your credit might affect how much you end up paying: If a car costs $26,000: